-	Counties across the state currently benefitting from this new, purpose-built infrastructure include Alleghany, Carroll, Craig, Fairfax, Floyd, Franklin, Grayson, Highland, Loudoun, Page, Patrick, Prince William and Washington Counties.
-These new sites will help improve the overall coverage and network capacity experience for public safety on FirstNet and AT&T wireless customers in the areas.
-Residents, visitors and businesses can take advantage of the AT&T commercial spectrum bands, as well as Band 14, when additional capacity is available.
+This new infrastructure will also help improve the overall coverage experience for AT&T wireless customers in the area.
+Residents, visitors and businesses can take advantage of the AT&T commercial spectrum bands, as well as Band 14 when capacity is available.

 What people are saying:

 “FirstNet is a dedicated broadband platform for public safety, by public safety.
-We worked hand-in-hand with Virginia’s public safety community to understand their needs for the network.
-And this new infrastructure is a prime example of how that input and feedback is becoming reality.
-We look forward to supporting the Commonwealth’s first responders’ use of FirstNet to help them save lives and protect our communities.”
+We worked hand-in-hand with the Minnesota public safety community to understand their needs for the network.
+And this new site is a prime example of how that input and feedback is becoming reality.
+We look forward to supporting Minnesota’s first responders’ use of FirstNet to help them protect our communities when moments matter most.”